 Advanced Micro Devices, Inc. operates as a semiconductor company worldwide.
 The company operates in two segments, Computing and Graphics.

-We have been watching AMD stock very closely lately after it broke all-time highs a few weeks ago.
 As supply and demand traders, we must ignore the fundamental stock analysis and focus on what really matters, the type and strength of the new imbalances created in a clear trending market.
 That’s what AMD has been doing for quite a few months now.

 As supply and demand traders, we do not need to pay attention to the news, fundamentals or any earnings reports.
 Once a big timeframe imbalance has gained control, earnings do just the opposite and react strongly to those imbalances.
 Why is it that you see positive earnings and then the underlying stock drops like a rock, or a negative earnings announcement and the stock rallies like a rocket out of control?
 You are probably missing the fact that there are big imbalances gaining control.